-The answer depends on when you became entitled to receive the inheritance.
-This date is usually the day the person leaving you the inheritance passes away.
-Not the day you actually collect the inheritance, which can be months later.
+In most cases, the entitlement date would be the date the person passed away.
+Not the day you actually collect the inheritance, which could be months later.

 Congress created the 180-day rule to discourage people from filing for bankruptcy in anticipation of receiving a significant inheritance.
-The idea is that people should not file for bankruptcy just to protect an upcoming inheritance.
+The idea is that people shouldn’t file for bankruptcy just to protect an inheritance.